momo1986/momo1986.github.io/_teaching/2015-spring-teaching-2.md

 location: "City, Country"
 ---

-It is a course for statistical learning, deep learning and reinforcement learning
+It is a course for statistical learning, deep learning, and reinforcement learning